QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/cp/index.md

 #### Don't reinvent the wheel 🛞

-Before creating something from scratch, try to look is there is a maintained stable solution that could start from.
+Before creating something from scratch, try to find if there is a maintained stable solution that could start from.
 It reduces the code to maintain and the time it takes to get a working program.

 <br>